keploy/community-blog/clrg094ok000908jtekc9fank.md

 Now that we understand the importance of API performance testing, let's explore the different types of performance testing commonly used in software development

-### **Types of API performance testing:**
+## **Types of API performance testing:**

 1. **API Performance Testing:**

-    **Objective**: Assesses how fast or resource efficient your test object is, providing insights into its overall responsiveness and improve API performance
+    **Objective**: Assesses how fast or resource-efficient your test object is, providing insights into its overall responsiveness and improving API performance

 2. **API Load Testing:**